Savag3life/ShockNumberFormats/README.md

 # Shock Number Formats
 A simple but life altering change to the way large numbers can be handled on your server.

-Converting numbers in the suffixed format, for example:
+Allows players to enter suffixed numbers like 1m, 1.1k, and 56.7b in any command for any plugin regardless of support.
+Simply add the jar, and all plugins will now support these formats in commands.
-- `1.1B` to `1100000000`
+- `/eco give Savage 1.1B` to `1100000000`
-- `1.5M` to `1500000`
+- `/points give Notch 1.5M` to `1500000`
-- `6.8k` to `6800`
+- `/pay cra 6.8k` to `6800`

 The Default configuration includes the following formats:
 - Thousands, `K` or `k`